kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 let config = IcpConfig::new(rpc_service);
 ```

-The config object determines the behaviour of the ICP provider and transport when making the request.
+The config object determines the behavior of the ICP provider and transport when making the request.
 The `new` function takes the `RpcService` we created in the previous step and uses default values for the other fields.

 #### 4. Create a provider